IroncladDev/Amjad-GPT/training/docs/bounties/faq.md

 ### Am I able to cash out my Cycles into real money?

 Yes.
 Cycles earned from Bounties are eligible for cash out.
+There is a minimum threshold of 35,000 Cycles (about $350 USD) per cash out.

 There is a 25% cash out fee and additional fees based on your country of residence and chosen payment method.
+If you cash out more than 70,000 Cycles (about $700 USD) in a given request, then the cash out fee is reduced to 15%.

 ### How do I request a Cycles cash out?

+Please note, a Replit staff member will **never** reach out to you in order to initiate a cash out.
+Only you can begin the process yourself following the instructions below.

 Once you have earned at least 35,000 Cycles ($350 USD) from Bounties, you can contact cashout@replit.com with the subject line "Cycles Cash Out - username", replacing "username" with your Replit username.
 In the body of your email, write the number of Cycles that you wish to cash out.

 If this is your first cash out, we will send you an online form to verify your identity on [Persona](https://withpersona.com/).
 You will need a valid government ID and a device with a camera to complete this verification.